AustinCodingAcademy/JS211-8week-ebook/ebook-folder/docs/module-3/class-10.md

 1. Additional methods:
     - [ ] `accrueInterest()` - This method should use the `balance()` to get the current balance and add a new transaction representing a deposit of the appropriate amount.

+#### Checkers

+This is a very challenging game to build but if you're ready, go for it:[Checkers](./../additionalResources/bonusMaterial/checkersBonus.md)

 ## Blogs to Show You Know